A box of MELO Air Melatonin vaporizer in Rainbow Road flavor with several colorful chocolate candies scattered around it.

 E-cigarettes have been touted as a smoking cessation product, but this isn’t supported by data.
 In fact, evidence suggests e-cigarette users are even less likely to quit smoking than smokers who do not use e-cigarettes.
 Of course, e-cigarettes also contain nicotine, which as you already know is an addictive drug.
 What’s more, e-cigarettes may contribute to heart disease as much as regular cigarettes, which are known to increase the risk of heart disease.

 The good news is that MELO Air contains zero nicotine.
-Unlike nicotine, melatonin is not an addictive chemical, so there are no concerns about MELO Air being chemically addictive.
+Unlike nicotine, melatonin is not an addictive chemical because we get natural melatonin production from our brains, so there are no concerns about MELO Air being chemically addictive.

 MELO Air Contains No THC or CBD